Skip to content

 const [proxies, deposit] = await dotApi.query.Proxy.Proxies.getValue(

-// HDX format (for demo purposes that it accepts any SS58 string, regardless of the chain)
+// HDX format (for demo purposes that it accepts any SS58 prefix, regardless of the chain)

 "7LE64AxmGixNsxFs1rdsDkER5nuuQ28MbrSS7JtHwRmdcdam",